PyPSA/PyPSA/doc/contributing.rst

 Contributing
 #######################

-We strongly welcome anyone interested in contributing to this project.
+We strongly welcome anyone interested in contributing to this project, be it with new ideas, suggestions, by filing bug reports or contributing code.

-Submit pull requests / issues to the `github repository <https://github.com/PyPSA/PyPSA-Eur>`_.
+You are invited to submit pull requests and file issues to the `GitHub repository <https://github.com/PyPSA/PyPSA-Eur>`_.

+If you are unfamiliar with pull requests, the GitHub help pages have a nice `guide <https://help.github.com/en/articles/about-pull-requests>`_.